-PHBS opening a campus in Oxford: a turning point for China’s higher education
+PHBS opening a campus in UK: a turning point for China’s higher education

 Peking University, Feb.
 28, 2017: In September 2016, Times Higher Education, the world’s leading higher education magazine, based in London, released its World University Rankings 2016-2017.
 As one of China’s flagship universities, Peking University has improved its position––currently at 29th in the world compared with 42nd the previous year.

 Higher education in today’s globalized world has become highly competitive.
 Universities in Asia (including Peking University) and the West continue to create global cross-degree and campus partnerships.
-For example, following the Brexit vote the EU and UK have become more competitive in their desire to enhance their relationship with China, creating favorable chances for the global presence of China’s higher education institutions.
+For example, following the Brexit vote the EU and the Great Britain have become more competitive in their desire to enhance their relationship with China, creating favorable chances for the global presence of China’s higher education institutions.

-The opening of a new campus in Oxford by PHBS will mark a turning point for the trend of China’s higher education development.
-“It is our hope that the new initiative in Oxford will further strengthen the school’s international reputation as well as its teaching and research capabilities,” commented Peking University President LIN Jianhua.
-Further, the founding dean of PHBS and vice chairman of Peking University Council HAI Wen remarked, “It is of great importance to PHBS’ further internationalization, and this initiative aims to facilitate academic exchanges among China, UK and Europe.”
+The opening of a new campus by PHBS will mark a turning point for the trend of China’s higher education development.
+“It is our hope that the new initiative will further strengthen the school’s international reputation as well as its teaching and research capabilities,” commented Peking University President, Prof LIN Jianhua.
+Further, the founding dean of PHBS and vice chairman of Peking University Council, Prof HAI Wen remarked, “It is of great importance to PHBS’ further internationalization, and this initiative aims to facilitate academic exchanges among China, UK and Europe.”

-An overview of the upcoming PHBS Oxford campus after this May,reveals 15 acres (about 60 thousand square meters) of land and 3.6 thousand square meters of floor areas.
-The tower affords a panoramic view over Oxford City and the surrounding countryside
+An overview of the upcoming PHBS Campus after this May, reveals 15 acres (about 60 thousand square meters) of land and 3.6 thousand square meters of floor areas.

-Located in Boars Hill, Oxford, England, the upcoming campus will be aimed at providing both international students, admitted by PHBS largely from the EU/UK, and Chinese students with an exciting overseas campus for pursuing a portion of their master's degrees in finance, management, economics and MBA.
-PHBS Oxford will have her first group of visiting students from China in spring 2018 and the new campus will be fully functioning in summer 2018.
+Located in Boars Hill, England, the upcoming campus will be aimed at accommodating both international students, admitted by PHBS largely from the EU/UK, and Chinese students with an exciting overseas campus for pursuing a portion of their master's degrees in finance, management, economics and MBA.
+PHBS UK Campus will have her first group of visiting students from China in spring 2018 and the new campus will be fully functioning in summer 2018.

-Programs for the Oxford campus are designed to focus on professional knowledge of China’s economy, financial market and corporate management.
-Students will study one year at the Oxford campus and another year on the PHBS Shenzhen campus.
-In addition to degree studies, PHBS Oxford will offer short-term courses for business practitioners to learn and update their knowledge of China’s economic development and policies.
+Programs for PHBS UK Campus are designed to focus on professional knowledge of China’s economy, financial market and corporate management.
+Students admitted into the programs will study one year on the PHBS UK Campus and another year on the PHBS Shenzhen campus.
+In addition to degree studies, PHBS UK Campus will offer short-term courses for corporate and business practitioners to learn and update their knowledge of China’s economic development and policies.
 Further, it will offer them opportunities to develop links with companies in Shenzhen, one of the most dynamic and innovative places in China, via our field study of China’s leading companies in Shenzhen, including meetings with senior managers.

 PHBS and Shenzhen, China

 Located in China's first Special Economic Zone, and adjacent to the Asian financial hub of Hong Kong, the PHBS Shenzhen campus has a unique opportunity to leverage its location in the Pearl River Delta, making it an ideal setting for studying the advances in finance, economics and business management– where coursework for full-time master’s and MBA programs is conducted in English.
-PHBS puts significant focus on internationalization.
 Within its MA degree programs, international students make up 15% of the students.
 In addition, there are more than 100 foreign exchange students that study at PHBS every year.
-PHBS has over 60 full-time faculty members, and more than 95% of them earned their Ph.D. from prestigious overseas universities, and nearly half of the faculty are international themselves.
-In 2009, PHBS passed EPAS (European Foundation for Management Development Programme Accreditation System) accreditation, a world-renowned designation that demonstrates an institution’s dedication to maintaining rigorous and international academic programs.
+PHBS has over 60 full-time faculty members, and more than 95% of them earned their PhD from prestigious overseas universities, and nearly half of the faculty are international themselves.
+In 2009, PHBS passed EPAS (European Foundation for Management Development Programme Accreditation System)accreditation, a world-renowned designation that demonstrates an institution’s dedication to maintaining rigorous and international academic programs.

 As Shenzhen is the cradle of China’s entrepreneurial companies, PHBS regularly invites entrepreneurs and business leaders from well-known Shenzhen-based companies such as Huawei, Vanke, and Tencent to provide special lectures and participate in international forums.
 Further, students also have opportunities to make company visits, where they deepen their understanding of actual business practice.

-Peking University regards the two-year Oxford Shenzhen cross-country-campus study of PHBS as a great opportunity to gain international values and experiences which is a significant plus for business practitioners and international students, since many of them are interested in seeking out market niches globally, makinga success out of them through entrepreneurship in China.
+Peking University regards the two-year cross-country-campus study of PHBS as a great opportunity to gain international values and experiences which is a significant plus for business practitioners and international students, since many of them are interested in seeking out market niches globally, making a success out of them through entrepreneurship in China.